Am I Too Old For Martial Arts?

 4. What level is your aerobic conditioning at?

-These two question groups should give you a reasonable idea of the match between an older adult and an art.
+These two question groups should give you a reasonable idea of the match between an older adult and a martial art.

 The next step is to actually experience the range of motion and the type of rotation and joint placement needed to participate in the training, usually privately.
 If you can’t make it through the private, then there is a huge mismatch between you and the art.